 A dashboard is a group of saved questions that are related with respect to the information that they retrieve from endpoints.
 For example, the predefined Hardware Inventory dashboard contains questions that retrieve CPU, disk, memory, and BIOS information.
 You can issue all the questions in a dashboard simultaneously.

 A category is a group of dashboards.
 It serves as an umbrella term for questions that you use for a particular purpose.
 For example, the Security category includes the Data Leakage, Wireless Network Security, and USB Device Security dashboards, all of which contain security-related questions.

 A content set is a group of saved questions, dashboards, categories, and other content to which you apply user role permissions to control access.
-Tanium provides several predefined content sets through Initial Content packages and Tanium modules, and you can also create custom content sets.
+Tanium provides several predefined content sets through the Default Content pack and through Tanium modules.
+You can also create custom content sets.
 For details and related tasks, see Managing content sets.